elwayman02/ember-data-echonest/README.md

 review our [issue list](https://github.com/elwayman02/ember-data-echonest/issues) and create a new one if it has not yet been requested.
 Contributions especially welcome, as well!

 Each section below details the usage of a particular type of API provided by Echo Nest.
+Many of the APIs have additional query params called `bucket` that allow you to specify additional information to be returned in the response.
+In order to use these buckets, you would pass a query param `bucket` to Ember-Data with an array of strings containing the names of each bucket to be included.
+In cases where you are modifying a `findAll` query, you will need to switch to `query` to be able to pass the extra parameters for the request.

 ### Artist